buildwith-vaibhav/PLAYWITHVAIBHAV/README.md

 -----------Welcome to the number guessing game---------- Rules
 1.You have to guess a number between 1 to 100
-2.if the number you choose is also choosen by the computer you win 3.if the number is incorrect the computer will tell you that the choosen number is higher or lower than your number 4.You will get 7 chances to guess the number
+2.if the number you choose is also chosen by the computer you win 3.if the number is incorrect the computer will tell you that the chosen number is higher or lower than your number 4.You will get 7 chances to guess the number
-5.If you failed to guess the nummber in given chances you will lose start the game(y/n)y
+5.If you failed to guess the number in given chances you will lose start the game(y/n)y
 -----------All the best-----------
 ----------- Enjoy the game----------